andrel-exo/portugal-plus-extra/ptplus_issuance_blocking/README.rst

 On the Portuguese Invoicing section of the Accounting settings, find the Doc.
 Issuance Blocking sub-section and activate the Partners/Products checkbox to start blocking fiscal document issuance on partners and products that are marked as such.

 If you want to apply the blocking mechanism to archived products and/or partners, select the Block Archived checkbox.
+If you set the 'Block products that are not for sale' checkbox, a similar blocking will be effective on products that don't have the 'Can be Sold' option selected.

 Usage
 =====